 Simply put, if you haven’t been at a Techstars Startup Weekend, it’s impossible for you to deliver the experience to others.
-Attending an event beforehand will ensure you understand the full attendee experience and give you a better idea of how to plan.
+Attending an event beforehand will ensure you understand the full participant experience and give you a better idea of how to plan.

-All Organizers are individuals: you cannot organize a Techstars Startup Weekend on behalf of another organization, group, or institution without specific approval from your Regional Manager (Nor can a team solely consist of members of the same Organization.)
+All Organizers are individuals: you cannot organize a Techstars Startup Weekend on behalf of another organization, group, or institution without specific approval from your Regional Manager (nor can a team solely consist of members of the same organization.)

 Grassroots communities are led by individuals, not organizations.
 We want Techstars Startup Weekend to be run by people who are passionate about building their startups and their local community, not by people who are told to do it as part of their job.